The 10 Best Family-Friendly Things To Do In South Africa

 2. Visit the South African beaches

-Everyone loves a great beach and there are so many beaches in South Africa.
+Everyone loves a great beach and there are so many amazing beaches in South Africa.
 Some of the most popular beaches in Cape Town are Clifton (1-4), Camps Bay, Llandudno and Muizenberg (where they also have Planet Kids which is an indoor play area in case you encounter bad weather).

 Beware, the water around Cape Town looks gorgeous but it is very cold!